-The lawyering program assigns students to "firms” representing parties in a year-long simulated legal dispute, introducing the student to the legal system, ethics, and the skills and values of the profession.
+Albany Law School challenges students to think like professionals from the first day of law school.
+Students are assigned to “firms” representing parties in a year-long simulated legal dispute and are introduced to the legal system, ethics, and the skills and values of the profession.